 |Although I am more than three years older than “Doctor Who” itself – though not than ‘himself’, despite the fact that some days it feels like it! – my ‘first’ Doctor was Tom Baker, who I met at the age of 16 when I won a competition to ‘Draw a Monster to Frighten Doctor Who’ with a meeting with him and Louise Jameson as the prize; the pencil portrait I had done of him has been adorned by his autograph ever since…|

-However, though I love all the incarnations of the Doctor for differing reasons (and next, Peter Capaldi…!
-Oh, be still, my beating heart! (like him, as a 15-year-old I had a letter about “Doctor Who” printed in the Radio Times)), my primary allegiance is given to the Tenth Doctor, and it was he who motivated me to start writing fanfic.
-Thus, after my first offering, ‘Calling Time’, I began to write the story arc you will find below, set in the time frame between ‘The Waters of Mars’ and ‘The End of Time’ (and even slightly beyond, as you will have realized if you’ve had the tenacity to plough through them all) – and for Jack Harkness, the interval between ‘Children of Earth’ and ‘Miracle Day’.
+However, though I love all the incarnations of the Doctor for differing reasons (and now, Peter Capaldi…! (like him, as a 15-year-old I had a letter about “Doctor Who” printed in the Radio Times)), my primary allegiance is given to the Tenth Doctor, and it was he who motivated me to start writing fanfic.
+Thus I began to write the story arc you will find below, set in the time frame between ‘The Waters of Mars’ and ‘The End of Time’ (and even slightly beyond, as you will have realized if you’ve had the tenacity to plough through them all) – and for Jack Harkness, the interval between ‘Children of Earth’ and ‘Miracle Day’.
 I wanted to explore storylines and aspects of the Tenth Doctor’s situation that Russell T Davies and Steven Moffat and their respective teams (with a particular nod to Mark Gatiss, of course – how could I not?) might consider legitimate extrapolations of his story.